ItzLoonie/TownOfLoonie/README.md

 However, please note that the following restrictions apply.<br>

 - If the host changes and does not have this installed, the server isn't modded and is now just a regular Among Us game.<br>
-- If someone will original TOH, joins a TOH: TOR lobby, they may experience graphical issues such as blackscreens.<br>
+- If someone will original TOH or TOH TOR, joins a TOL lobby, they are automatically kicked.<br>

 Note that if a player other than the host plays with this mod installed, the following changes will be made.<br>